 Startled, the young man looked up.
 My mother giggled a little and told him that the girls’ bedroom was overhead, and that it sounded as if Blanche had gone to bed… The young man settled down again, and the small talk continued…

-And then there was more noise from overhead: the bed springs again, followed by the sound of a pair of feet hitting the board floor above.
+And then there was more noise from overhead: the bed springs again, followed by the sound of a pair of feet hitting the floor above.
+Hard.

 And my mother thought, “No… No, no, no, no, NO!”